Employee-Centric engagement, internal communications, social intranet and recognition

-A detailed onboarding system will ensure the new hires go through proper education on how to handle their roles properly.
+A detailed onboarding process will ensure the new hires go through proper education on how to handle their roles properly.
 Your efforts will be focused on three main aspects:

 If you just hired a recent graduate, the onboarding process will be slightly different when compared to an employee who already has work experience.
 These employees are making a huge transition from college to work, so you have to help them handle it as smoothly as possible.